-I’m using a piece of gum paste about the size of a golf ball, I’m using white, but you could use pale green or the same color as the blossom if you prefer.
+I’m using a piece of gum paste about a golf ball’s size, I’m using white, but you could use pale green or the same color as the blossom if you prefer.

 I am forming the gumpaste into a circle that is about 2″/5 cm in diameter and ¾”/2 cm thick, and besides using it to mount the flower, I will also use it to mount the leaves around the blossom.
 Refer to Video at 08:33

-Now I have made the circle of gumpaste I’m painting some glue in the middle of the silver board and placing the gumpaste onto the center.
+Now I have made the circle of gumpaste, and I’m painting some glue in the middle of the silver board and placing the gumpaste onto the center.

 Next, I’m painting a little more glue into the center of the blossom that’s already in place and putting the second blossom onto the first.
 Refer to Video at 09:43

-I’ve made sure that the petals of the second blossom are lined up, so they come between the petals of the first blossom then leave it for the glue to dry.
+I’ve made sure that the second blossom’s petals are lined up, so they come between the petals of the first blossom then leave it for the glue to dry.

 Putting the baby in the blossom